-Chief growing areas for the world's quinoa crop are in Peru and Bolivia, with Ecuador, Colombia and Argentina represented to a lesser degree, as shown on the map.
+Chief growing areas for the world's quinoa crop are in Peru and Bolivia, with Ecuador, Colombia and Argentina represented to a lesser degree, as shown by the brown and tan ovals on the map.
 Altogether this area produces 117 million pounds of quinoa annually, about a third of which is organic.

 Small family farms – 70,000 just in Bolivia – grow virtually all of this quinoa, without irrigation, in a desert-like landscape.
 Fortunately for these subsistence farmers, world-wide interest in quinoa is skyrocketing.
 In the U.S. alone, imports more than doubled from 2006 to 2008, then doubled again, to 22.3 million pounds, from 2008 to 2010.

-This has translated into a major jump in the local ecomony, with many farmers’ incomes doubling in recent years, enabling their communities to build schools and otherwise improve their standard of living.
+This has translated into a major jump in the local economy, with many farmers’ incomes doubling in recent years, enabling their communities to build schools and otherwise improve their standard of living.